grandadmiral-thrawn/metQC/_posts/2015-02-03-min_max_checks.markdown

 | VANMET | 350 | 260| 2014-05-19 | 2015-02-03 |
 | VANMET | 450 | 260| 2014-05-19 | 2015-02-03 |

-The tables that follow describe histogrammed results for each station, each height, air temperature, not including the aspirated air temperature.
-Histograms used 5 evenly spaced bins.
+The tables that follow describe histogrammed results generated for each station, each height, and each air temperature, but do not address the aspirated air temperature.
+The histograms were generated using 5 evenly spaced bins.
 In some cases, one or two values which were clearly erroneous for either of the two data sets were removed as they greatly skewed the distribution.
 When this removal fell well into the realm of impossibility, I noted the date and value and then removed it.
 When it was potentially questionable, I noted it for further exploration (see the [PRIMET maximums](#primetmax) ).

-Additionally, I independently validated 3 randomly selected indices (which correspond to dates) of observations in each five minute data set versus what is being reported on the Portal.
+Additionally, I independently validated 3 randomly selected indices (which correspond to dates) of observations in several of the five minute data set versus what is being reported on the Portal.
 These indices were selected using a random number generator from 0 to the number of observations for each station.
-The times of min and times of max from METDAT come from the daily table.
+The times of minimum and times of maximum daily temperature come from METDAT off of the daily (440) table.

-#### CENMET 150 : DIFFERENCES BETWEEN FIVE-MINUTE MAX and DAILY MAX
+#### CENMET 150 : DIFFERENCES BETWEEN FIVE-MINUTE MAX and DAILY MAX FOR AIR TEMPERATURE

 * ** Overview: ** 153 values collected
 * ** Maximum difference ** 0.51 C on 2014-09-09